The concept of good privatization of health care: synergy of freedom and regulation

 The concept of privatization of health care and private health insurance often raises controversy and discussions about the role of the state in providing medical care.
 Today, the confusion was caused by Konfederat, who, although he identifies himself as a representative of a party with libertarian beliefs, presented populist demands.
 Unfortunately, he somewhat discredited the idea of freedom, an issue that requires much deeper thought and debate, and not overly simple election slogans.
 In the following article, I present an alternative vision of the privatization of health care, which probably optimally combines elements of freedom and regulation.
 This is a ready recipe for all those in power to quickly heal the system.

-The first step in the proposed concept is to maintain state regulation of the benefit package.
-This means that the government would still define the minimum scope of medical services that must be provided to all citizens.
+Point 1State regulation of the benefits basket.
+The first step in the proposed concept is to maintain state regulation of the benefits basket.
+This means that the government would continue to define the minimum range of medical services that must be provided to all citizens.
 This benefit package would constitute the basis of health care and indicate what benefits citizens can count on in each insurance company.
 It already exists today - this is the scope of services reimbursed by the National Health Fund.
 And it should not be subject to downward changes, but newer therapies should be gradually introduced.
 This is this critically important state element.

-A key element of this proposal is opening the door to private health insurers who would operate outside the National Health Fund (NFZ).
-Citizens would have the right to choose between the public health service and private insurers, which would offer a wider range of medical services and comfortable service conditions.
-Ultimately, everyone would probably withdraw from the National Health Fund, and private, competing insurance companies would be created in their place.
-Competition almost always means higher quality of services for the customer, i.e. the patient.
+Point 2: The participation of private insurers A key element of this proposal is the opening of doors to private health insurers, who would operate outside the National Health Fund (NFZ).
+Citizens would have the right to choose between public healthcare and private insurers, who would offer a wider range of medical services and comfortable service conditions.
+Ultimately, everyone would probably deregister from the NFZ, and private, competing insurers would emerge in its place.
+Competition, almost always means higher quality services for the client, i.e., the patient.

-In order to equalize the costs that would be borne by people paying contributions, due to the redistribution of people not paying contributions, I propose reducing the personal income tax (PIT) by the subsidy that is currently paid by the state budget to the National Health Fund (e.g. for the unemployed).
-This would mean that citizens would have more money at their disposal to pay for private health insurance.
-At the same time, the state would gradually reduce financial subsidies transferred to the National Health Fund to zero.
-This means that instead of going to the National Health Fund, this money would go to our wallets, although ultimately the people paying contributions would still have to pay slightly higher premiums to the insurance company.
-But the unemployed and other people who do not pay contributions should be treated for something.
+Point 4: Reduction of Personal Income Tax and Elimination of State Subsidies To compensate for the costs incurred by individuals paying contributions, due to the redistribution to individuals not paying contributions, I propose a reduction in personal income tax (PIT) by the amount of the subsidy currently paid by the state budget to the National Health Fund (NFZ) (e.g., for the unemployed).
+This would mean citizens would have more money available to pay for private health insurance.
+Simultaneously, the state would gradually reduce to zero the financial subsidies transferred to the NFZ.
+In other words, instead of going to the NFZ, this money would go into our pockets, although ultimately, individuals paying contributions would still have to pay slightly higher contributions to the insurer.
+But after all, someone has to pay for the treatment of the unemployed or other individuals not paying contributions.

 Summary: